Who We Are

 Guiding full time since 2014 specializing in history, archaeology, and desert cultures.
 I chose this profession because of the love of the land, the uniqueness, the history, the stories, and the people who live between the Jordan River to the Mediterranean Sea.

-I started rock climbing in 2012 and ever since, I've been dividing my time between guiding private people and groups in different parts of the world and climbing the most adventure lines I was possible, always searching for the next adventure whether guiding or climbing.
+I started rock climbing in 2012 and ever since, I've been dividing my time between guiding private people and groups in different parts of the world and climbing the most adventurous lines I was possible, eventually finishing rock climbing guiding course by the ILCA and recognized by the UIAA.
+Always searching for the next adventure whether guiding tours or climbing.

 Groundup is working with guides who were educated by nature and want to bring something back to the planet, the universe, and the people who are part of this circle.
 We believe it can best be made by education, one that is not learned only in classes but first of all - outdoors.